 Roses origins date back to the eighth century BC with the arrival of the Greeks.
 Roses is a modern town, which is culturally active and with proud traditions.
 The town has prospered since the middle of the 20th century, and boasts excellent shopping, restaurants, bars, beaches, nightlife and sporting facilities.

-For the golfer Roses is heaven, with six top class courses within 45 minutes drive, offering a variety of challenges.
-Beaches
+Golf For the golfer Roses is heaven, with six top class courses within 45 minutes drive, offering a variety of challenges.

 From here, a maritime walkway with views of the Roman ruins of Empúries runs as far as the fishing town of L’Escala with its own seafront promenade, beaches and tempting seafood restaurants.